-We take a look at technical information to determine the best Vitamix for juicing.
+Here we’ll take a look at all of the technical information and details to determine the best Vitamix for juicing.
 Using a blender as a juicer has been gaining in popularity with consumers over the past few years.
-It makes sense since a juicer is a single function machine; whereas a high-end blender can be used for multiple functions.
-I’ll be focusing on 3 main models from the Vitamix company: the 5200, 7500, and the 6300.
-The price and performance follow that same order, but is the most expensive blender the best choice?
-Let’s read on.
+It makes sense, since a juicer is a single function machine; whereas a high-end blender can be used for multiple functions.
+People seem to love having an all-in-one appliance to save space and overall cost of buying additional machines.

-I decided to leave out the other models since they lack certain features or they’re just variations of these main models.
-It’s obvious with most Vitamix consumers that the 5200 model is the most frequently purchased product the company makes.
-It also happens to be the cheapest option of the three.
-Unfortunately, with my experience I discovered the jar is more of a hassle to clean compared to the other models.
-The noise level is also louder since it uses the smaller blades that spin at a higher RPM.
-Having said that, it does juice fresh fruits pretty admirably.
-I didn’t necessarily have any problems with it but the negatives make the other blenders better options.
+It’s obviously well-known to most longtime Vitamix consumers that the 5200 model was the most popular product the company made.
+It comes in at an affordable price, compared to some of the other high-end versions, but lacks many convenient features.
+I also discovered that the tall jar is more of a hassle to clean compared to the newer models that use the shorter container.
+The noise level is also a bit louder since it uses smaller blades that spin at a higher RPM.
+Having said that, it does juice fresh fruits and vegetables really well.
+I didn’t necessarily have any problems with it but the negatives make the other blenders seem like better options.

-I’ll cut to the chase and say that the Vitamix 7500 is probably the best for juicing.
-It’s the easiest to clean, it’s the quietest, and it also makes fresh juices that are incredibly smooth.
+I’ll cut to the chase, if you’re looking for something more affordable and don’t care about additional features I’d say that the Vitamix 7500, 5300, and E310 is probably the best for juicing.
+They’re the easiest to clean, slightly quieter than some older models, and it also makes fresh juices that are incredibly smooth.
 If you buy any of these blenders to use for juicing, it would be a good idea to buy their filtration bag.
-This allows you to remove any leftover pulp from the juice.
-I wrote a whole article on the pros and cons of leaving the pulp in or out, you can read about it here: the benefits of juicing.
-So the bottom line is that the Vitamix 7500 is the best performing model for the price you pay.
-The other two models still work great, they just have some drawbacks you need to consider before making your purchasing decision.
+This allows you to remove any leftover pulp from the juice, if you aren’t into having that sort of thing in your drink.